 The future senator was a Red Cross volunteer who tended the injured on the day of Japan's attack on Pearl Harbor.
 And he immediately wanted to volunteer for the U.S. military, Hayashi said.

 "He knew he was American," Hayashi said.
 "Even though the country his parents had come from now was the enemy."

 At a time when the U.S. government was forcing thousands of Japanese-American families into relocation camps, Inouye and other second-generation Japanese Americans joined the 442nd Regimental Combat Team.
 The all Japanese-American unit eventually became the most decorated unit in U.S. military history.

 His right arm had to be amputated, and he required two years of recovery.
-His military decorations included the Distinguished Service Cross, the Bronze Star Medal and the Purple Heart.
-In 2000, President Clinton awarded Inouye and 21 other Asian Americans the Medal of Honor, the United States' highest military honor.
+His military honors included the Distinguished Service Cross, the Bronze Star Medal and the Purple Heart.
+In 2000, President Clinton awarded Inouye and 21 other Asian Americans the Medal of Honor, the United States' highest military distinction.

 "When one meets some members of Congress, you tend to question their sincerity because their conversation with you seems so artificial.
 Not Sen. Inouye," wrote the Rev. Cynthia J. Abrams on Facebook.

 She directs the alcohol, other addictions and health-care advocacy program for the United Methodist Board of Church and Society.
 She also worked with Inouye in his capacity as a prominent member and former chair of the Senate Committee on Indian Affairs.